tundish/blathnaid/blathnaid/book/chapters.rst

 So Jack went home, and hunted around the little cottage for whatever might be useful on a journey.
-He found so little food in the place that he dared not take any, for fear of leaving his parents in want while he was away.
+He found so little food in the place that he dared not take any, for fear of leaving his parents in want whilst he was away.

 Packing
 -------